Last updated on July 4, 2023 by Wandering our World

 Glencoe Lochan is a beautiful place, with views of the loch, mountains and forest.
 The loch is also home to several different bird species, making it a great spot for birdwatching.

-There’s an easy circular walk at the lochan, and some nice wild camping spots just off the trail.
+There’s an easy circular walk at the lochan, and some nice wild camping spots near the trail.
 If you do choose to camp, then set up your tent and take it down at dawn.
-Make sure you camp far from the trail so you don’t get in anyone’s way.

 2. Three Sisters